-You also need some time to get used to the new toys, ehh tools, although I expect that does not take long.
-In particular I found the trackerballs very intuitive and the knobs as well.
+You also need some time to get used to the new toys, I mean tools, although I expect that it does not take long.
+In particular, I found the trackerballs very intuitive and the knobs as well.

-Interesting enough, you do not have to connect any Tangent device to see the mappings.
-It is a software only party.
+Interestingly enough, you do not have to connect any Tangent device to see the mappings.
+It is a software-only party.
 Just start Capture One Pro 10 and Tangent Mapper and you can view and change all mappings.

-According to Phase One there are about 460 mappings to choose from.
-Note however, that some tools are not available for the Tangent, like to Levels and the Curve tool.
+According to Phase One, there are about 460 mappings to choose from.
+Note, however, that some tools are not available for the Tangent, like Levels and the Curve tool.
 You still need your mouse for that.
 Fortunately, there are excellent Levels and Curve presets that can help you with this job.

 Element-Vs On iPad